-- confirmed at the project completion - 5 For projects with contributions of less than 1 billion yen but those that are likely to gain valuable lessons, ex-post evaluations are conducted. - 6 Please refer to p.8 for the rating system - 7 Evaluation results were confirmed in FY 2018 (as of February 2019).
-Such results were published as "Evaluation Results in FY 2017 on JICA's website. - · For projects which are implemented in several phases and those related to ODA Loans, relevant projects are integrally evaluated in - For projects of which outcome-based evaluations are not rational in terms of their implications and cost effectiveness, such projects - are evaluated through output-based monitoring.
-This applies to Grant Aid for Human Resource Development Scholarship, for example. • For projects which provide financial assistance or collaborate with international organizations under the scheme of ODA Loans and Grant Aid, JICA's ex-post evaluation is not conducted, in principle, from the perspective of development partnerships - 9 For projects with contributions of 1 billion yen or more and those that are considered to be likely to gain valuable lessons, external evaluations are conducted.
-Internal evaluations are conducted by JICA's overseas offices for projects of which contributions are from 200 million ven to 1 billion ven.
+- For projects which are implemented in several phases and those related to ODA Loans, relevant projects are integrally evaluated in principle. - For projects of which outcome-based evaluations are not rational in terms of their implications and cost effectiveness, such projects are evaluated through output-based monitoring.
+This applies to Grant Aid for Human Resource Development Scholarship, for example.
+For projects which provide financial assistance or collaborate with international organizations under the scheme of ODA Loans and Grant Aid, JICA's ex-post evaluation is not conducted, in principle, from the perspective of development partnerships.

+\9 For projects with contributions of 1 billion yen or more and those that are considered to be likely to gain valuable lessons, external evaluations are conducted.
+Internal evaluations are conducted by JICA's overseas offices for projects of which contributions are from 200 million yen to 1 billion yen.

-Impact Evaluation
+Impact Evaluation\1